 Not much has been published on how to regulate decarbonized gas grids.
 In particular, there is, to the best of the author's knowledge, a lack of literature on gas grid costs and end customers tariff schemes.
 The need for more research on the regulation of gas grids in the future is however mentioned in several studies already.
-Khatiwada et al. 35] emphasize that the energy system decarbonization requires new rules and regulation of gas grids as well as restructuring of gas markets.
-Erdener 60] reviews literature on the regulation of gas grids with focus on the blending of hydrogen.
-Recently, the European Commission published a proposal on markets for renewable and natural gases and for hydrogen 61.
-Overall, there is a growing trend for gas grid operators and regulators to look beyond short-term forecasts of gas grid tariffs to long-term forecasts (e.g., up to 2050).
+Khatiwada et al. [35] emphasize that the energy system decarbonization requires new rules and regulation of gas grids as well as restructuring of gas markets.
+Erdener [60] reviews literature on the regulation of gas grids with focus on the blending of hydrogen.
+Where overall, there is a growing trend for gas grid operators and regulators to look beyond short-term forecasts of gas grid tariffs to long-term forecasts (e.g., up to 2050), recently, the European Commission published a proposal on markets for renewable and natural gases and for hydrogen [61].
 In this context, the report of the French Energy Regulatory [62] deals with the French gas grid in the context of decarbonized energy systems 2030 and 2050.
-Bouacida et al. 63] study the impact of the decarbonization on the gas grid costs in France and Germany.
-Zwickl-Bernhard et al. 64 show the need for socialization of increasing gas grid costs among remaining end customers.
+Bouacida et al. [63] study the impact of the decarbonization on the gas grid costs in France and Germany.
+Zwickl-Bernhard et al. [64] show the need for socialization of increasing gas grid costs among remaining end customers.

 In addition, the literature on the design of grid tariffs in decarbonized electricity grids, for example, can provide useful information, although of course they face a fundamentally different situation with a significant increase in demand and associated end customer numbers expected.
-Peterson and Ros 65 provide a broad discussion on the regulation of electricity grids in the future.
+Peterson and Ros [65] provide a broad discussion on the regulation of electricity grids in the future.
 Fulli et al. [66] elaborate on the impact of electricity grid regulatory on electricity markets.
 Morell Dameto et al. [67] study electricity grid tariffs in the context of the energy system decarbonization.

 Novelties

-The novelties of the present paper with respect to the existing literature described above can be summarized as follows: - A detailed techno-economic analysis of the Austrian natural gas grid up to 2040 is carried out under the assumption of decarbonizing the entire energy system.
-The possible development of gas pipeline lengths, transport volumes, and refurbishment investments is shown by examining four decarbonization scenarios ranging from massive electrification to continued strong use of natural gas based on renewable energy.
+The novelties of the present paper with respect to the existing literature described above can be summarized as follows: - With the possible development of gas pipeline lengths, transport volumes, and refurbishment investments as shown by examining four decarbonization scenarios ranging from massive electrification to continued strong use of natural gas based on renewable energy, a detailed techno-economic analysis of the Austrian natural gas grid up to 2040 is carried out under the assumption of decarbonizing the entire energy system.

 The proposed analysis emphasizes the spatial granularity in modeling the natural gas grid.
 More precisely, the Austrian gas grid is represented by 657 generation and demand nodes and 738 gas pipeline sections.
 In doing so, the analysis provides relevant insights for transmission pipelines (as most of the analyses of scientific researchers and other third parties do) and distribution pipelines at the high- and mid-pressure grid levels.

-Taking into account the aging of the existing gas grid and the resulting need for replacement investments in pipelines, as well as the possibility of decommissioning parts of the gas grid that are no longer used, the cost of using the decarbonized Austrian gas grid in 2040 for the end customer is given based on the average grid costs.
+The cost of using the decarbonized Austrian gas grid in 2040 for the end customer is given based on the average grid costs, taking into account the aging of the existing gas grid and the resulting need for replacement investments in pipelines, as well as the possibility of decommissioning parts of the gas grid that are no longer used.

-The methodological extension of an existing gas grid model by an alternative supply option (e.g., trucking and on-site gas storage) allows investigating the techno-economic trade-off between the expected oversized and thus underutilized or even replaced gas pipelines of decarbonized gas grids and off-grid solutions.
-This aspect will contribute to the expected discussion on the economic efficiency of existing natural gas grids as energy systems are decarbonized and demand for natural gas declines.
+The methodological extension of an existing gas grid model by an alternative supply option (e.g., trucking and on-site gas storage), an aspect which will contribute to the expected discussion on the economic efficiency of existing natural gas grids as energy systems are decarbonized and demand for natural gas declines, allows investigating the techno-economic trade-off between the expected oversized and thus underutilized or even replaced gas pipelines of decarbonized gas grids and off-grid solutions.

 Method